Evaluating and Maintaining Septic Systems Costs Money...We Can Help!

 Bellingham, WA 98225

-Once your completed application and receipt has been received by Whatcom County Public Works, you will typically receive a rebate check in the mail within 4-6 weeks.
+Once your completed application and receipt have been received by Whatcom County Public Works, you will typically receive a rebate check in the mail within 4-6 weeks.